dfrankland/docker-preprocessors/README.md

-# docker-loader
+# docker-preprocessors

-Easy way to compile files with Docker.
+A monorepo of bundlers, preprocessors, loaders, and plugins that utilize Docker to compile or transpile code.